 You can also click the health indicators to get more details on the number of instances that have reported that risk indicator.
 For example, click “Not recommended Algo” to view the summary report of that risk indicator.

 The tabular view displays the instances and the details of those instances in a tabular format.
-The details that are displayed are as follows:
+For more information, see Instance details

 How to use the Summary Panel